Ben Ward

 Profile pic

-In addition to operating Cycle Dynamics, Ben also provides general physiotherapy services under the business name Ben Ward Sports and Musculoskeletal Physiotherapy.
-He also works periodically for The University of Queensland as a clinical educator within the Master of Physiotherapy (Sports) program.
-In this role he supervises postgraduate sports physiotherapy students during their clinical placements and provides a lecture on basic cycling analysis and fit.
+In addition to running Cycle Dynamics, Ben offers general physiotherapy services under the name Ben Ward Sports and Musculoskeletal Physiotherapy.
+He also works part-time at The University of Queensland as a physiotherapy clinical educator, supervising physiotherapy students within the university’s Musculoskeletal and Sports Injury Clinic.

 Training / Qualifications